What is Vancomycin?

 Overdose

 If someone has taken an overdose of this medicine and has serious symptoms such as trouble breathing, seek medical advice immediately.
-Never take more doses than what is prescribed to you by your doctor.
+Never take more doses than what is prescribed by your doctor.

 Missed Dose

-It is necessary to take each dose of this medication on time.
+Take each dose on time.
 If you forget a dose, contact your doctor or pharmacist as soon as possible to arrange for a new dosing schedule.
 Do not double the dose.

 Storage